kapawlak/128A_Remote/128ASite/chua.md

 ## Circuit Design
 Recommended (tested by us): We recommend using the circuit design on chuascircuit.com, but replacing the “gyrator” with a 12mH inductor.
 Our working test models used the following components, which we will be able to lend to you if needed (contact us ASAP):

+:::Hider Recommended Build Materials
-- Breadboard +wires
+- Breadboard + wires
-- 9V Batteries
+- (2) 9V Batteries*
+- Picoscope
 - 2k 10-turn potentiometer
 - (2) 220 Ohm Resistors
 - 2.2 kOhm Resistor